 Association Inc. --

-Site hosted by Freeparking-- N Z's leading web site hosting company.
+This site hosted by Freeparking-- N Z's leading web site hosting company'.

 Click banner for details.

 This site seeks to record a brief history of New Zealand speedways and competitors, past and present, particularly in our home province of Taranaki, starting with Waiwakaiho Speedway (1950--1969).
 Speedway in NZ started in the late 1920's and prior to1965 ran solo motorbikes, midgets, sidecars and TQ's.
 (Three quarter midgets) Other classes like stock, sprint and saloon cars came later.
 Early speedways that have since closed are listed here, NZ Speedways along with currently operating speedways.
 Histories are being recorded as we are able to research the information.
 Some current NZ speedways are also listed on our links page.
 If you can help with NZ speedway history please contact the webmaster via this link